BenoitGAUDET38/dsl-team-a-arduino/embeddeds/groovy/GroovuinoML/README.md

   You can also use the `build.bat` and `run.bat <script name or path>` scripts (Windows) to generate a `results/result<script name>.ino` file and upload it to an Arduino board.

-A `run-all.bat` script is also available
+A `run-all.bat` script is also available.